-With our 2019-2020 Internal Music Director under self-quarantine, Matthew McPherson (Wane Lietoc) has taken to his personal tapes, highlighting and documenting the most outstanding in his collection.
-This week, he takes a look into the evolution of the shoegaze genre through various representative and influential albums.
+With our 2019-2020 Internal Music Director under self-quarantine, Matthew McPherson (Wane Lietoc) has taken to their personal tapes, highlighting and documenting the most outstanding in their collection.
+This week, they take a look into the evolution of the shoegaze genre through various representative and influential albums.

 When Shoegaze begins to show up in American indie, it is often entering into a diverse mix of sounds.
 Simon Reynolds and Michael Azerrad’s Our Band Could Be Your Life casually notes how the link between the SST Records noise acts had become the basis for the early, primordial MBV, but by mid-1991 the landscape of American indie was in its golden era: networks of venues, zines, regional indie labels, were all cooperating and moving to their own whims, producing diverse punk, twee pop, and noise.
 As a result, each label developed its own unique sound documenting what was not being seen on MTV’s 120 Minutes (already in their prime).
 Yet, most were blissfully unaware of this new sound coming out of Britain.

 Urban college cities and record stores would be the earliest adopters of shoegaze.
 With many of these early albums either coming out on import or thanks to American distribution deals, college kids garner an early adopter advantage and start hearing these bands they would never hear otherwise, turning shoegaze from a pop parade into punk that could shift on a dime.
 Slumberland Records documented a handful of the first American bands to start cooking up their own beautiful noise, Lorelei, Lilys, Velocity Girl, and of most interest to this edition of Shoegaze week, the Swirlies.